 — Kim, Bartender

 I’ve never wanted to make babies but I really like kids.
 I’d really like to get these older kids from the foster system, give them a chance.
 It’s so fucked up what we do with foster kids.
 I’m really lucky.
 No family is perfect.
-It’s not like that but I came from good parents and I’m close to my siblings and my parents are still married.
-At holidays all sides of the family come together.
+I came from good parents and I’m close to my siblings and my parents are still married.
+At holidays, all sides of the family come together.
 It’s a huge thing.
 I feel like everyone should get to have that.

 — Kim, Sex Worker

 Being manic is superfine.
 You have all this energy.
 I don’t get the depression part of bipolar too much.
 Bipolar is mostly fun for me.
 Little distinctive, little self-destructive but fun.
 Being manic is fun.
 It just destroys your life that’s all.
 You get a lot of energy, you can’t sleep.
 You tend to spend a lot of money.